-This blog is for people interested in the meaning of the Tao Te Ching.
+This site is for people interested in the meaning of the Tao Te Ching.

-As you perhaps know the Tao Te Ching (translated the Classic of Tao and Te) was written by Lao Tzu with the main intent of providing a handbook of wisdom.
-Many tried to explain the Book in phylosophical terms – only a few stressed its immediate utility as a guide to the everyday living.
-This feature is dealt with on this blog.
+As you perhaps know, the Tao Te Ching (translated the Classic of Tao and Te) was written by Lao Tzu with the main intent of providing a handbook of wisdom.

-There are two main difficulties when we try to decode the Book’s text:
+There are three main difficulties when we try to decode the Book’s text:

-1. Its language 0f ancient Chinese; this issue explains why we don’t have an accurate translation of the Book.
+- Its language of ancient Chinese; this issue explains why we don’t have an accurate and unique translation.

-2. Its wisdom, mainly Taoist, which operates with strange terms such as: tao, yin-yang, wu, wu-wei and fu.
-Western people are not familiar with them and much less with their meaning.
+- Its wisdom, mainly Taoist, which operates with strange terms such as: tao, yin-yang, wu, wu-wei and fu.
+Westerners are not familiar with them and much less with their meaning.

-3. Its antiquity.
-Many considers the Book a piece of ancient Chinese cultural history, something one should put in a museum, or a work dealing with the occult.
+- Its antiquity.
+Many believe this Book is a piece of ancient Chinese cultural history, something one should put in a museum.

 The Tao that can be trodden is not the enduring and